Santiago-0309/CreativeProgramingAndElectronics-/finalProjectSummer2020/README.md

 To make it I used a program called Logic Pro, and used made the melody based on a blues scale with some extra details to make it more thrilling like.
 Had some issued with the music in the program but decided to replace some of the effects that I made with Logic with ligther ones from the processing library.

+Link to youtubr video of the game: https://youtu.be/ZGC7-lUpM6Q

 ![](C33F312E-3430-437D-B2D8-AF228A2290AB.png);